OpenMS/pyopenms-docs/docs/source/feature_detection.rst

   - FeatureFinderMetaboIdentCompound

 All of the algorithms above are for proteomics data with the exception of FeatureFindingMetabo, FeatureFinderMetaboIdent and FeatureFinderMetaboIdentCompound which work on metabolomics data.
-One of the most commonly used FeatureFinders in OpenMS is the [FeatureFinderCentroided](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_FeatureFinderCentroided.html) and [FeatureFinderIdentification](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_FeatureFinderIdentification.html) which both work on (high resolution) centroided data.
+Two of the most commonly used FeatureFinders in OpenMS are the FeatureFinder and FeatureFinderIdentificationAlgorithm which both work on (high resolution) centroided data.
 We can use the following code to find ``Features`` in MS data: